Greg1415/Connect4-bot/README.md

 # Connect4-bot
-A Connect4 bot for CodinGame in Rust
+A Connect4 bot for CodinGame written in Rust